 Courses in the 3300 series explore ways theories shape interpretations in both academe and everyday life.
 Contemporary theories are usually emphasized, but a study of earlier, alternative, minority, indigenous, and non-Western approaches may also be included.
-Selected themes and foci will be reflected in each course title.
-Pre: Any 2000-level ENG or LIT course; or WRI 1150 and WRI 1200.
+The specific theme and focus will be reflected in each course title.

+Pre: WRI 1200 and either WRI 1150 or any 2000 level ENG or LIT course.